Philadelphia-area Super Bowl parties sell out fast as fans prepare for Eagles-Chiefs showdown

 If you didn't score a ticket to see the Philadelphia Eagles face the Kansas City Chiefs in the Super Bowl in New Orleans, there's still time to grab a spot at a local watch party, but you'll need to act fast.
 Bars and restaurants across Philadelphia are quickly selling out for Sunday's showdown.

 "We have queso birria, carnitas, chicken tacos.
-It's a good mix," said La Chinesca chef Patrick Limanni.
+It's a good mix," La Chinesca chef Patrick Limanni said.

 Housed in a former gas station, the restaurant keeps its vintage aesthetic while blending Chinese and Mexican influences.